cannuri/Roocabulary/roocabulary.md

 A repository containing additional resources, templates, and tools for Roo Code development.
 *"I found a great Roopository full of useful Roo Code snippets!"*

+# Roosponsability
+*[ruː-spɒn-sə-ˈbɪl-ə-ti]* **noun**
+The duty of the Roo Code development team to identify, assign, and resolve unclaimed or unassigned issues in the project tracker.

+*"Clearing out the orphaned tickets is part of our Roosponsability each sprint."*

 ## Rootine
 *[ˈruː-tiːn]* **noun**
 The ideal state where a developer has fully integrated Roo Code into their workflow, using it effortlessly as part of their daily coding habits.